will-mccormack/CS-M148-Proj/README.md

-## Dataset Description [FINAL]
+## Dataset Description

 For our project, we selected the Spotify Prediction Dataset, sourced from Spotify’s Web API.
 This dataset is vast and high-dimensional: it contains 114,000 tracks across 125 genres with 20 features total.
 Each track has its own row and represents an observational unit.
 The most relevant columns consist of audio features, including but not limited to danceability, energy, loudness, and tempo, all of which are continuous variables scored from 0-100.
 Our response variable is "popularity," which Spotify computes algorithmically per track and is primarily based on the number of plays and how recent those plays were (also measured on a 0-100 scale).
 Other columns provide information about track metadata, such as track_id, artists, and duration_ms.
 Various adjustments were made to the original dataset for usability purposes in our analysis, all of which are detailed in the following sections.

-## Problem Overview [FINAL]
+## Problem Overview

 Our primary goal for this project is to develop a model that can predict track popularity, using audio features as our predictor variables.
 This task is highly complex, as there are dozens of factors that contribute to a track’s popularity, many of which are not included in the dataset (for example, the extent to which a song is promoted prior to release would likely have influence on its popularity; our analysis won’t be able to capture this).
 Given the limiting nature of solely relying on genre and audio features, the objective becomes identifying data variables that demonstrate a consistent association with popularity.
 We are also interested to see how different modeling approaches handle this noisy setting.

-## Key Methodology [UPDATES NEEDED]
+## Key Methodology

 Throughout our analysis, we explored several models of varying complexity and type with the goal of ultimately cross-referencing key model performance metrics across model types to identify the highest performing model.
 The models include several linear models as well as a neural network.
-Our Ordinary Least Squares regression model had the most predictive power/strongest interpretability across our linear models.
+Our regression model with Lasso had the most predictive power/strongest interpretability across our linear models.

-[Info needed on other models not referenced here]

 ### Exploratory Data Analysis